sports injury clinic in cheltenham

 - Hamstring Strain - The hamstring muscle is located in the back thigh.
 Lack of stretching can cause this muscle to be pulled.
 If this condition persists more than two weeks, a sports injury specialist can help with treatment to promote healing of the pulled muscle.

 - Shin Splints - there is typically pain in the lower leg bone, the tibia.
 It’s common to get sore shins after running.
 If you suspect you have shin splints then you should arrange a physiotherapy appointment as soon as possible because it is unlikely to get better on its own.
-Do not try to exercise through the pain as this may cause further damage and delay your recovery.
+Do not try to exercise through the pain as this may cause further damage.

-- Tennis or Golfers Elbow - This is an overuse injury, it occurs when repetitive actions inflame the forearm and wrist.
-Don't ignore it as left untreated these conditions could cause permanent damage and limit your elbows range of motion, but physiotherapy using soft tissue treatment, massage, stretching and specific strengthening exercises can address the issue and prevent a re-occurrence.
+- Tennis or Golfers Elbow - An overuse injury, it occurs when repetitive actions inflame the forearm and wrist.
+Soft tissue treatment, massage, stretching and specific strengthening exercises can address the issue and prevent a re-occurrence.

 Why Choose Us